Learn what Kanban swimlanes are and how they can help teams improve their work organization and prioritization.

 Let’s briefly go over each one of them.

-For example, let's say you are a project delivery firm for engineering and construction, working with different clients on projects like new corporate headquarters or a new production facility.
-As these are long-term projects with larger budgets, you might decide to pay a bit of extra attention to them.
-In this case, you can separate their respective flow of tasks in a dedicated swimlane on your team-boards will make the management of such large, long-term projects much easier.
-This way you can ensure the project status and workload are easy to monitor and track.
+For example, let's say you are a project delivery firm for engineering and construction, working with different clients on their new corporate headquarters or a new production facility Separating the tasks of the different projects in dedicated swimlanes on your team-boards will make the management of such large, long-term projects much easier.
+This way you will ensure the project status and workload are easy to monitor and track.